Phyllis Terrell: Personal life

 Terrell married first Lieutenant William C. Goines in 1930, and later married Lathall DeWitt Langston.
 Terrell did not have any of her own children.
 However, her second husband had two sons and one daughter.

 Phyllis and her mother, suffragist Mary Church Terrell, wrote to one another for almost 40 years.
 In her letters, Terrell addressed her mother as "My dearest mother," and signed the letters "Your little daughter, Phyllis" or "Lovingly, Phippie".

 Terrell died on August 21, 1989, at her summer home in Highland Beach, Maryland, just as her mother had in July 1954.

+Legacy

+Suffs

+Phyllis Terrell was a secondary figure in the 2024 musical Suffs along with her mother, Mary Church Terrell as important viewpoints to the gaps in the white led suffrigist movements as well as their active involvement in both female and black rights movements.
+She is quoted in using her mother's coined phrase 'Lifting as We Climb,' the motto of the NACW.
+She is played by Laila Drew in the PBS Great Performance stage recording of the broadway musical.